-KRS 161.148 KRS 160.380; KRS 161.044
+1KRS 161.148 KRS 160.380 KRS 161.044 RELATED POLICIES:

-RELATED POLICIES:

-03.5; 08.113; 08.1131

-LEGAL: HB 200 (BUDGET BILL) ALLOWS FLEXIBILITY REGARDING THE MINIMUM RESERVE SUBJECT TO KBE APPROVAL INCREASED OVERSIGHT BY KDE IN THE WORKING BUDGET FOR DISTRICTS DURING THE 2018-19 AND 2019-2020 SCHOOL YEARS.
+03.5 08.113; 08.1131 LEGAL: HB 200 (BUDGET BILL) ALLOWS FLEXIBILITY REGARDING THE MINIMUM RESERVE SUBJECT TO KBE APPROVAL INCREASED OVERSIGHT BY KDE IN THE WORKING BUDGET FOR DISTRICTS DURING THE 2018-19 AND 2019-2020 SCHOOL YEARS.
 FINANCIAL IMPLICATIONS: POSSIBLE INCREASED OPERATING FUNDS

 FISCAL MANAGEMENT

 Budget Planning and Adoption

-PLANNING

-The Superintendent shall establish procedures to provide for annual community, parent, school and, where appropriate, student input in the development of recommendations to be considered for the District budget.
-These procedures shall include a needs assessment process to identify, confirm, reassess and/or prioritize recommendations regarding District goals for future financial emphasis.
-The plan shall provide for reviewing the achievement of established goals and academic expectations of the District.
+04.1

-PREPARATION OF BUDGETS
+PREPARATION OF BUDGET

-As part of the annual budget process, the Board shall determine priorities to guide the Superintendent in developing draft budgets for the next fiscal year.
-Prior to the Board setting budget priorities, the Superintendent shall provide the Board with the estimated amounts that will be received from available sources, including tax rate(s) necessary to generate such amounts.
-In setting budget priorities, the Board shall consider the following:

-- 1. Results of the current needs assessment, recommendations resulting from that process, and current District/school improvement and/or long-range plans.

-- 2. Revenue projections for the coming year.

-After receiving the Board's budget priorities, the Superintendent shall prepare for Board consideration and action proposed District budgets for all active MUNIS fund accounts.
-Budgets shall address the educational needs of the District as reflected by priorities established by the Board and shall show the amount of money needed and source of funds for the upcoming school year.
+The Superintendent shall prepare for Board consideration and action a District budget showing the amount of money needed for current expenses, debt service, capital outlay, and other necessary expenses of the schools during the succeeding fiscal year.
+The Superintendent shall also prepare the estimated total amount that will be received from the state and the amount that will be needed to be raised by local taxation, including the rate of levy necessary to raise such amounts.
+The Superintendent, in preparing the budget, will take into consideration the educational needs of the District along with the District's financial ability to meet those needs.

 Each year, school councils shall review the budgets for all categorical programs and provide comments to the Board prior to the adoption of the budgets.

 TIMELINE

 On or before January 31, the Board shall formally and publicly examine a detailed estimate of revenues and proposed expenditures by line item for the following fiscal year.
 On or before May 30, the Board shall adopt a tentative working budget, which includes a minimum reserve of two percent (2%) of the total budget.
 During the 2018-19 and 2019-2020 school years, the District may adopt, and the Kentucky Board of Education may approve, a working budget that includes a minimum reserve less than two percent (2%) of the total budget.

 Within thirty (30) days of receipt of property assessment data, the Board shall levy tax rates for the District and forward them to the Kentucky Board of Education for approval or disapproval.
 By September 30, the Board shall adopt a close estimate or working budget for the District.

-Formatted: Font: Bold

-04.1

-Budget Planning and Adoption

 REFERENCES:

+'''

-KRS 156.160,-; KRS 157.330,-; KRS 157.350,-; KRS 157.360 KRS 157.440,-; KRS 160.370,-; KRS 160.390 KRS 160.460,-; KRS 160.470,-; KRS 160.530,-; KRS 424.250; 2018 Budget Bill 702 KAR 3:100,-; 702 KAR 3:110,-; 702 KAR 3:246,-; OAG 67-510 RELATED POLICIES:
+KRS 156.160.5 KRS 157.330.5 KRS 157.350.5 KRS 157.360

+KRS 157.440.5 KRS 160.370.5 KRS 160.390

+KRS 160.460.5 KRS 160.470.5 KRS 160.530.5 KRS 424.250.5 2018 Budget Bill

+702 KAR 3:100.7 702 KAR 3:110.7 702 KAR 3:246.7 OAG 67-510

+'''

+RELATED POLICIES: